Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/loan.md

 title: Loan contract
 ---

-In our project we will be also implementing [PSP-721](/smart-contracts/PSP721/psp721) token.
+In our project we will also implement [PSP-721](/smart-contracts/PSP721/psp721) token.
 This token will represent a loan of a user who borrowed some assets.
 Upon borrowing assets the contract will mint an NFT to them, which will hold the information about their loan, namely the user who borrowed the assets,